sezasada/prime-pw-week-5-assignment-part-3/readme.md

 Update the `3-music-collection.js` file to do the following:

-> While working through the features below, make sure to commit after you complete a task!
-Your commit message should reflect what you added or changed since the previous commit.
+> While wk!
+Your commit message should reflect what you added or changed since the previous commit.orking through the features below, make sure to commit after you complete a tas

 ### Required Features